rbits-dev/hoppa/README.md

 # Introduction

-Hoppa is a 2D Classic Platform game in arcade style developed and published by RBITS (previously Moonshot & Ra8bits)
+Hoppa is a 2D Classic Platform game in arcade style developed and published by RBITS

 # Storyline